adeverteuil/forced-command-ssh-ca/README.md

 This CA is made by a Linux system administrator for Linux system administrators.
-It leverages facilities of a mostly vanilla Debian/Ubuntu system to reduce on programming and maintenance.
+It leverages facilities of a mostly vanilla Debian/Ubuntu operating system to reduce on programming and maintenance effort.

 The user doesn't invoke `ssh-ca` directly.
 When an ssh connection is established to the server and the client authenticates as a user